Home Page Technical VCF Compute (vSphere)

 Scaling vCenter Server Connections for Improved Resiliency

-In the latest version of vSphere, we introduced a significant enhancement that improves the resilience and availability of our core services such as vCenter server.
+In the latest version of VMware vSphere, we introduced a significant enhancement that improves the resilience and availability of our core services such as vCenter server.
 In this article, I aim to bring these changes into the spotlight and explain how they improve the overall performance and availability of the VMware vCenter Server Appliance.
 By diving into the details, you’ll see how these updates help vCenter handle more connections efficiently and avoid performance bottlenecks, ultimately enhancing the user experience.

 Background